palkan/action_policy/docs/testing.md

 If test failed the exception message includes the result and [failure reasons](reasons) (if any):

 ```
-1) PostPolucy#show? when post is draft
+1) PostPolicy#show? when post is draft
 Failure/Error:  ...

 Expected to fail but succeed: